German environmental badge road sign

 Every vehicle is assigned a sticker or a 'badge' or ‘Umweltplakette’ according to its emissions standard.

-These are part of a three category system, with cars given either a green, yellow or red sticker that denotes how heavily polluting the vehicle is according to its Euro emissions standard.
+These are part of a three category system, with cars given either a green or yellow sticker that denotes how heavily polluting the vehicle is according to its Euro emissions standard.

 Euro 1 and pre-Euro diesels, pre-Euro Petrol vehicles and those without a catalytic converter do not qualify for a sticker.